kriansa/ragtech-supervise/README.md

 ## Logging

 All log output is written to stdout and stderr.
-Logs are categorized with four different prefixes:
+Logs are categorized with 5 different prefixes:
+  - `init`: Logs related to the container initialization/termination
   - `main`: Logs referring to the stderr/stdout of the main `supsvc` process
   - `supsvc`: Logs related to the main supervise functionality
   - `device-manager`: Unknown, but I assume it's related to the communication with the UPS'es